Ste4s/DvEnEnhancement/README.md

 Almost certainly, you don't.
 No matter how large the number of Evernote users, those who use a Dvorak layout are just a tiny fraction.
 Of that tiny fraction, the number that want to use shortcuts for underlining or italics is even smaller.
 Rounding up, there are probably only three people in the whole world who would use this extension.
 However, one of the three has enough automation experience and interest in building it.

 Evernote has excellent keyboard shortcut support for text formatting, but the italic and underline shortcuts have been broken on Dvorak layouts for years, and it seems unlikely to be fixed any time soon.
 That's because the number of Evernote users with Dvorak keyboard layouts is vanishingly small.
-Unfortunately, on modern software development teams, low-priority tasks can langish indefinitely because there's always something more important for the development team to work on.
+Unfortunately, on modern software development teams, low-priority tasks can languish indefinitely because there's always something more important for the development team to work on.
 Here are links to discussions about the non-functional shortcuts on Dvorak layouts from the Evernote community forums:

 - October, 2020: [Keyboard Shortcut Issues When Using Dvorak](https://discussion.evernote.com/forums/topic/130012-keyboard-shortcut-issues-when-using-dvorak/)
 - March, 2021: [Dvorak shortcuts unavailable with Dvorak keyboard layout](https://discussion.evernote.com/forums/topic/134735-keyboard-shortcuts-unavailable-with-dvorak-keyboard-layout/)